hackthis02/statistics-for-emby-server-CORE/README.md

 Copy the dll file into the "%appdata%/Emby-Server/Plugins" folder, restart your Emby server and the new plugin should be visible.

 ### Unix
-Copy the dll file into the "/var/lib/emby-server/plugins" folder, restart your Emby server and the new plugin should be visible.
+Copy the dll file into the "/var/lib/emby-server/plugins" folder, set emby as the Group:Owner, restart your Emby server and the new plugin should be visible.